|Lismore||Session 1||Session 1|

 Explores the nature of economics as relevant to sustainable development.
 This involves learning from the trappings of historical economic paradigms and engaging with economic instruments/methods as a way of managing and preventing environmental degradation.
 This unit engages with topical issues such as population, climate change and water scarcity to apply economic rationale to your understanding of these issues using interactive tutorial workshops as a learning tool.

-- Market systems, supply, demand and the implications of market failure
+- Market systems: supply, demand and production

-- Ecosystem goods and services
+- Ecosystem goods and services and environmental accounting

 - Valuing the environment: an overview of the techniques and theories